dbeale-epam/developer-training-01/exercise-01/README.md

 3. Unzip this file
 4. Navigate to  `<your directory>\hybris\bin\platform`
 5. Set environment variables by runnining either `. ./setantenv.sh` or `setantenv.bat`
+6. Run `ant all`
-6. Review the files, specifically `localextensions.xml`
+7. Review the files, specifically `localextensions.xml`

 ## Start